|Academic Term||Academic Year|

 |Credits||20 - 24 UW credits per semester|

-|Eligibility||Junior standing or above by time of departure; min.
+|Eligibility||Junior standing or above by the time of departure; min.
 3.0 GPA|

-|Language||JPN 103 recommended for KUINEP; JLPT N1 (approx. 4+ years of Japanese) for direct enrollment.
+|Language||JPN 103 recommended for KUINEP; JLPT N1 (approx. 4+ years of Japanese) required for direct enrollment.
 Preference given to students who have studied at least one year of college-level Japanese.|

 |General||Located in the heart of Kyoto, Japan, Kyoto

 University allows for integration with local